Paracetamol

 • Oxidation via Cytochrome P450 (primarily CYP2E1) → Formation of the toxic metabolite N-acetyl-p-benzoquinone imine (NAPQI)

-The NAPQI metabolite is normally harmless when detoxified by glutathione (GSH).
-However, in cases of overdose or absent glucuronidation, NAPQI accumulates, leading to massive oxidative stress.
+The NAPQI metabolite is normally harmless when it is detoxified by glutathione (GSH).
+However, in the event of an overdose or a lack of glucuronidation, an accumulation of NAPQI occurs, which leads to massive oxidative stress.

 2. Mechanism of Action in Dogs and Cats